-During the previous GAP the ramps at Chequer Lane in Redbourn were improved with tarmacadam surfacing to enhance cycling access and dropped kerbs at road edges.
+During the previous GAP the ramps at Chequer Lane in Redbourn were improved with tarmacadam surfacing to enhance cycling access.
 There are a few remnant support poles protruding from the old timber sleeper edging.
 These are not on the route itself and do not present an unacceptable risk, however they will be removed if possible when works are carried out in the vicinity.